Mistakes in the balcony vegetable garden with pots of tomatoes, lettuce and herbs

 Compact cherry tomato plant grown in pot on balcony with many red fruits

-One of the most underestimated mistakes in the balcony vegetable garden is.
-Choose varieties of plants that are not suitable for growing in pots.
+One of the most underestimated mistakes in the balcony vegetable garden is. choose plant varieties not suitable for growing in pots on the balcony.

 Many people buy seeds without checking the characteristics of the plant.